uber/zanzibar/README.md

 Modules are the components that a Zanzibar application is made of.
 A module belongs to a `ModuleClass`, has a `type` and can have dependencies on other modules.

 #### ModuleClass
 `ModuleClass` abstracts the functionality of a specific class of components.
-Zanzibar predefines a few module classes, i.e., `client`, `endpoint`, `middleware` and `service`.
+Zanzibar predefines a few module classes, i.e., `adapter`, `client`, `endpoint`, `middleware` and `service`.
 Each represents a corresponding abstraction:

 ModuleClass | Abstraction
 ----------- | -----------
-client | clients to communicate with downstreams, e.g., database clients and RPC clients endpoint | application interfaces exposed to upstreams middleware | common functionality that has less to do with business logic, e.g., rate limiting middleware service | a collection of endpoints that represents high level application abstraction, e.g., a demo service that prints "Hello World!"
+adapter | common mandatory functionality that has less to do with business logic client | clients to communicate with downstreams, e.g., database clients and RPC clients endpoint | application interfaces exposed to upstreams middleware | common optional functionality that has less to do with business logic, e.g., rate limiting middleware service | a collection of endpoints that represents high level application abstraction, e.g., a demo service that prints "Hello World!"

 #### Type
 The module `type` differentiates module instances of the same `ModuleClass` with further classification.
 Types are somewhat arbitrary as they are not necessarily abstractions but indications about how Zanzibar should treat the modules.
+##### Adapter
+An adapter module could be of type `http` or `tchannel`
 ##### Client
 A client module could be of type `http`, `tchannel` or `custom`, where `http` or `tchannel` means Zanzibar will generate a client with given configuration that speaks that protocol while `custom` means the client is fully provided and Zanzibar will use it as is without code generation.
 In other words, `http` and `tchannel` clients are configuration driven (no user code) whereas `custom` clients are user-defined and can be "smart clients".
 ##### Endpoint